EbonicCat/EbonicCat/README.md

 -  I’m currently working on a project for my game design class

-- 💞️ I’m looking to collaborate on
+- I’m looking to collaborate on
-  Game projects,
+  Game projects, or
-  Anything that people would allow me to work on,
+  anything that people would allow me to work on! 💞️

-- 📫 How to reach me
+- How to reach me 📫
   @FakeKombu on Twitter/X,

-- ⚡ Fun fact: The animal in my PFP is a binturong (my favorite animal)!
+- ✨Fun fact✨: The animal in my PFP is a binturong (my favorite animal)!

 <!---
 EbonicCat/EbonicCat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.